 The program below models such a scenario, where $t$ represents the position of the tortoise, $h$ represents the position of the hare, and $k$ is the number of steps that have been taken.
 The tortoise starts one step ahead of the hare.
 Each step, the hare either takes a step forward, or leaps forward.
 However, the hare gets tired over time, so it can only leap a distance of $1+\frac1{2^k}$.
 The program terminates if the hare catches up to the tortoise.
 Note that $C_1 +_p C_2$ is syntactic sugar for $(\assume p\fatsemi C_1) + (\assume{1-p}\fatsemi C_2)$.

-Clearly, the hare catches the tortoise with probability $\frac12$ if its initial move is a leap forward.
-If the hare's first move is not a leap forward, then it catches the tortoise with probability 0.
-We can see this informally, since in the best case, the amount that the hare catches up each round is given by the geometric series $\frac12+\frac14+\frac18+\cdots$, which converges to 1 in the limit, but that occurs only if the hare \emph{always} leaps forward, an event with probability $\frac12\cdot\frac12\cdot\frac12\cdot\cdots=0$.

-We will make this formal by analyzing the program with the \ruleref{rule:while}{While} rule.
+The hare catches the tortoise with probability $\frac12$, when its initial move is a leap forward.
+If the hare's first move is not a leap, then it catches the tortoise with probability 0.
+We can see this informally, since in the best case, the hare catches up each round by $\frac12+\frac14+\frac18+\cdots$, which converges to 1, but that occurs only if the hare \emph{always} leaps forward, an event with probability $\frac12\cdot\frac12\cdot\frac12\cdot\cdots=0$.
+We will make this formal using the \textsc{rule:while}{While} rule.
 For this, we need to define the three families of assertions $\varphi_n$, $\psi_n$ and $\zeta_n$.
 We start with $\varphi_n$, which describes the outcomes where execution continues.
 If $n=0$, then $\varphi_0$ simply describes the start state of the program.
 If $n=1$, then $\varphi_n$ describes the outcome where the hare's first move was a regular step forward.
 For $n\ge 2$, we only describe two outcomes.
 With probability $\frac1{2^n}$, the hare leaps forward on every step after the first one, and in that case, the difference in position is exactly $\frac1{2^n}$.
 If not, then the hare did not leap on at least one step, in which case the difference in position is strictly greater than $\frac1{2^n}$.